Establishing an open source policy: The first step to legal protection

 3. Self-study

-Advance preparation:Summary of answers to 5 questions
+Preparation: answers to the 5 questions

-- Major development languages and package managers:yes) Python + pip, JavaScript + npm,Java + Maven, etc.
+- Main development languages and package managers: e.g., Python + pip, JavaScript + npm, Java + Maven, etc.

-- Open source project contribution plan:Do you plan to contribute code to external open source projects such as GitHub?
+- Open source contribution plans: Do you plan to contribute code to external open source projects such as those on GitHub?

-- Delivery to external customer/supplier:Do you deliver or sell products or software to external customers?
+- Delivery to external customers/suppliers: Do you deliver or sell products or software to external customers?

-- Is there a current license review process:Is there currently a procedure for reviewing licenses when introducing open source?
+- Existing license review process: Do you currently have a procedure for reviewing licenses when adopting open source?

-Step-by-step practice
+Step-by-step exercise

 Step 2.
-Run policy-generator agent
+Run the policy-generator agent

-Terminate the current Claude session first(/exit or Ctrl+C)After doing it,Run the command below in a new terminal.
+First terminate the current Claude session (/exit or Ctrl+C), then run the command below in a new terminal.

 cd agents/03-policy-generator